 "Our bodies are on a 24-hour cycle and do best when we have a consistent circadian rhythm.
 Train your body with a reliable, habitual bedtime ritual so the appropriate hormones (cortisol and melatonin) get released in response to the light and darkness," explains Samimi.

-Helix's co-founder and sleep expert, Adam Tishman, agrees: "Try to go to sleep and wake up at the same every day, even on weekends.
+Helix's co-founder and sleep expert, Adam Tishman, agrees: "Try to go to sleep and wake up at the same time every day, even on weekends.
 Having a regular sleep schedule will help increase REM and the overall quality of your sleep," he says.

 "Whether it’s using a sound machine to block out other noises or wearing a sleeping mask to keep you from waking up, limit the distractions you allow in your bedroom," says Samimi.
 "As a bonus, using pink noise (a gentler version of white noise) has been shown to improve memory in older adults."